-A new bio-based biodegradable nursery container has been developed, which will offer an alternative to the estimated 350 million plastic pots produced by New Zealand nurseries annually.
+Wilson & Ross has collaborated with Scion, a Crown Research Institute, to develop a bio-based biodegradable nursery container which will offer an alternative to the estimated 350 million plastic pots produced by New Zealand nurseries annually.

-Wilson and Ross collaborated with Scion, a Crown Research Institute, on development of the pots.
-Creator of the product, Peter Wilson, says PolBionix is a bio-based biodegradable garden pot ideal for native seedlings.
-Peter's passion for native rehabilitation and revegetation began when he first started working with Te Uri o Hau and Te Ārai Native Nursery in 2016.
+Creator of the product, Peter Wilson, says PolBionix is a bio-based biodegradable garden container for native seedlings.
+That passion around native rehabilitation and revegetation began when he first started working with Te Uri o Hau and Te Ārai Native Nursery in 2016.

-Now the founder is generously donating 5,000 pots to Te Ārai Nursery, 5,000 to KMR and 20,000 to Auckland Council for use on the KMR programme.
+Now the founder is generously donating 5,000 pots to Te Arai Nursery, 5,000 to KMR and 20,000 to Auckland Council.
 Peter says he is pleased to be supporting a harbour restoration programme as significant as KMR, a sentiment held by KMR Pou Tātaki Justine Daw.
 She believes the trial is an opportunity for bioplastics to deplasticise the KMR supply chain over time.